-5. Camo phone anyone?
-I know I always like to take mine out deer hunting in the fall.
 6. This woodpecker was cleverly pecking on a fence outside a Wild Bird’s Unlimited store.
 We pulled the pill bottle slightly out of the cavity to demonstrate how/where the log can be stored (no woodpeckers were endangered in the making of this geocache).

 7. On the subject of birds, how about this container aptly named “Angry Birds”?
 This is a great solution for urban caching, but you obviously want to deter nature from getting in the way of this outdoor activity.